SlateFoundation/slate-cbl-book/logic/growth.md

 - In bulk via the enrollment tool
 - From the average of the previous level during auto-graduation
 - If no baseline is otherwise set by the time at least one rating is available for every skill, the average of the earliest rating in each skill is saved as the baseline

+## Competency Growth

+If a baseline is available

+## Content Area Growth